sadimanna/easy-faster-rcnn-pytorch/README.md

 ## Features

-* Runs withour error on environment with PyTorch 1.12 compiled with CUDA 11.3
+* Runs without error in an environment with torch-1.12+cuda11.3 and torch-2.0.1+cuda11.7
 * Supports `PASCAL VOC 2007` and `MS COCO 2017` datasets
 * Supports `ResNet-18`, `ResNet-50` and `ResNet-101` backbones (from official PyTorch model)
 * Supports `ROI Pooling` and `ROI Align` pooler modes
 * Supports `Multi-Batch` and `Multi-GPU` training
 * Matches the performance reported by the original paper
-* It's efficient with maintainable, readable and clean code
+* It's efficient with maintainable, readable, and clean code

 <!--- ## Demo